coder/coder-jetbrains-toolbox/README.md

 - `Header command` command that outputs additional HTTP headers.
 Each line of output must be in the format key=value.
   The environment variable CODER_URL will be available to the command process.

+- `lastDeploymentURL` the last Coder deployment URL that Coder Toolbox successfully authenticated to.

+- `workspaceViewUrl` specifies the dashboard page full URL where users can view details about a workspace.
+  Helpful for customers that have their own in-house dashboards.
+Defaults to the Coder deployment workspace page.
+  This setting supports `$workspaceOwner` and `$workspaceName` as placeholders.

+- `workspaceCreateUrl` specifies the dashboard page full URL where users can create new workspaces.
+  Helpful for customers that have their own in-house dashboards.
+Defaults to the Coder deployment templates page.
+  This setting supports `$workspaceOwner` as placeholder with the replacing value being the username that logged in.

 ### TLS settings

 The following options control the secure communication behavior of the plugin with Coder deployment and its available